Trade Privacy Notice

 Reviews

-To become a Member, you will also have to pass our independent checks to which you will be asked to consent.
+To become an Approved Tradesperson, you will also have to pass our independent checks to which you will be asked to consent.
 This is an important part of our vetting process and may be processed by our third-party partners, Outworx and Foundever, who are based in South Africa, these include:

 Credit checks, including County Court Judgement (CCJ) checks